 These wonderful animals are playful art pieces, and they have positively impacted many by cleaning up over a thousand tons of flip-flops from the ocean and waterways in Kenya, as well as providing steady income to over 150 low-income Kenyans.

 Ocean Sole contributes over 10% of their revenue to marine conservation programs such as the Ocean Conservancy.
-Seeds for Kindness adds to that by sending further proceeds from these sales to Ocean Conservancy.
+Changing Tides adds to that by sending further proceeds from these sales to Ocean Conservancy.

 While these animals are playful to look at, we do not recommend them as toys, and they are not suitable for children under 3.